 Another hole in the floor.
 This one was close to the main door.

 Rotting ceiling.
-This was were the bum area picture was.
+This was were the homeless area picture was.

 Basement door leading to stairs outside.